TryHackMe: Common Linux Privesc – Walkthrough

 What is the path of the file in user3’s directory that stands out to you?

-If we write ls -la we can see that the shell file has a special permission bit (rws)
+If we write ls -la we can see that the shell file has a special permission bit (rws):

 Answer: /home/user3/shell

 We know that “shell” is an SUID bit file, therefore running it will run the script as a root user!
-Lets run it!
+Let’s run it!
+We can do this by running: “./shell”

 Answer: No answer needed